bigfei/test-backend-java/README.md

 ## System design and User Stories

 ### User API
+/users

 ### OAuth2
+Use auth0.com as the backend oauth provider.

 ### Followers/Friend List
+Add a mongodb collection as the follower.

 ### Near me
+Use mongodb geospatial search to do geo search around a specific geo points (aka geocaches).

 ## Tips and Caveats